StackState Self-hosted v5.1.x

 The VMWare vSphere integration retrieves the following data:

 VMWare vSphere events are sent to StackState in a telemetry stream.
-These can be mapped to components and relations in the StackState topology, however, they will not be visible in the StackState Events Perspective.
+These can be mapped to components and relations in the StackState topology, however, they won't be visible in the StackState Events Perspective.

 The VMWare vSphere check watches the vCenter Event Manager for the events listed below and makes these available in StackState in the generic events topic telemetry stream:

-The metrics retrieved from VMWare vSphere can be configured in the Agent check configuration file using the configuration item all_metrics.
-For details see how to configure the VMWare vSphere check.
+The metrics retrieved from VMWare vSphere can be configured in the Agent check configuration file using the configuration items collection_level and all_metrics.
+For details see the section advanced configuration of the VMWare vSphere check (above) and the vmware docs on Data Collection Levels (docs.vmware.com).

 The VMWare vSphere integration retrieves the following topology data:

-The VMWare vSphere integration does not retrieve any traces data.
+The VMWare vSphere integration doesn't retrieve any traces data.

 The VMWare vSphere integration connects to VMWare vSphere using the VMWare vSphere client library and Python modules